ashubambal/Note-App/README.md

 	git clone https://github.com/ashubambal/Note-App.git

-Step 2 : Use "docker_installation_script.sh" script to install Docker on your machine.
+Step 2 : Use "docker_installation_script.sh" script to install Docker on your machine and the rebbot the system.

 	./docker_installation_script.sh
+ 	sudo reboot

 Step 3 : Install docker-compose and then issue docker-compose command to create the container.